neverRare/stick-docs/reference/language/function_call.md

 ## Statement or Expression

-Function call is only a statement when the function is void and it is only an expression when the function is [steady](../type/steadiness.md).
+Function call is only a statement when the function is void and it is only an expression when the function have [effect](../type/effect.md).